janetjoywilson/janetjoywilson.github.io/_posts/2017-02-25-always-look-on-the-bright-side-of-life.md

 ![xmasbike]({{ site.url }}/images/blog/xmasbike.jpg)

-Today I picked up my bicycle from [Hoopdriver Bicycles](http://www.hoopdriver.ca/) because it needed some TLC.
+Today I picked up my beloved bicycle from [Hoopdriver Bicycles](http://www.hoopdriver.ca/) because it needed some TLC.
 My commute to work has a lot of hills therefore I am hard on my brakes so it was time for repairs, tune-up and a raised handlebar.
 Since 2013 ‘Black Beauty’ has transformed into Mad Max with a number of modifications executed by Sweet Pete’s and Hoopdriver.
 I keep making changes as my needs change.

 ![betsy]({{ site.url }}/images/blog/betsy.jpg)